adamsanaglo/pulp_deb/signer/README.md

 `az xsign` to initiate ESRP signing and to send the resultant signatures to the requestor.

-**NOTE**: Per the docs (linked below) Pulp will only request *detached* signatures.
-Presumably it has its own mechanism for generating an "attached" signature (file contents with signature appended).

 Workflow
 --------
 1. Requestor (Pulp) POSTs an unsigned metadata file to the `/sign` endpoint of this API.